COLA-Laboratory/GraphFLA/README.md

 **GraphFLA** (Graph-based Fitness Landscape Analysis) is a Python framework for constructing, analyzing, manipulating and visualizing **fitness landscapes** as graphs.
 It provides a broad collection of features rooted in evolutoinary biology to decipher the topography of complex fitness landscapes of diverse modalities.

+This is also the official code & data repository for the **NeurIPS 2025 (Spotlight)** paper "Augmenting Biological Fitness Prediction Benchmarks with Landscapes Features from GraphFLA".

 Feel free to explore examples in Google Colab!

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1zRsU6V0iNucXmeSXqRtwnbaipWfxFGKA?usp=sharing)